EremusOne/ESPectrum/README.md

 This is an emulator of the Sinclair ZX Spectrum computer running on Espressif ESP32 SoC powered boards.

-Currently, it can be used with Lilygo's TTGo VGA32 board, Antonio Villena's ESPectrum board and ESP32-SBC-FabGL board from Olimex.
+Currently, it can be used with many different boards being Lilygo's TTGo VGA32 board one of the best starting choices for his wonderful cost-features ratio.
+There are also some more boards out there that can run ESPectrum out-of-the-box like the ESP32-SBC-FabGL board from Olimex.

 Just connect a VGA monitor or CRT TV (with special VGA-RGB cable needed), a PS/2 keyboard, prepare a SD Card as needed and power via microUSB.